My Non-Negotiable Essentials (5+ years of CKD + IF) Part 2/3

 Summary

-Protein is the easiest to summarise as they are the most readily “non-negotiable”, no matter what diet or methodology subscribed.
-Corned beef remains to this day as I implored earlier, a frugal source of protein that is yet to be surpassed by anything better.
-Chicken livers and hearts are what I consider an accessible staple, but for those sheepish to organ meats in general may need time to acclimatise with Liverwurst or if one can certainly afford – those gourmet / black label brand Liver Pate.
-PUFA N3 fats from seafood may deserves their own category here but for sake of readability ~ I conclude that sardines are the most accessible choice.
-Certainly there are plant based / mock-meat.
+Protein is the easiest to summarise as they are the most readily “non-negotiable”.
+Corned beef ~ frugal choice yet to be surpassed by anything better.
+Chicken livers and hearts ~ accessible staple for B12, some proteins and COQ10.
+Those sheepish to organ meats in general may need time to acclimatise with Liverwurst or if one can certainly afford – those gourmet / black label brand Liver Pate.
+PUFA N3 fats from seafood may deserves their own category here but for sake of readability ~ sardines are the most accessible choice.

 Fats.